-All the transistors in the product are power Mosfets, actually Hexfets from International Rectifier and Harris.
+All the power transistors in the product are power Mosfets, actually Hexfets from International Rectifier and Harris.
 These are hyper-matched parts, with gate voltages matched to 0.5% and all devices taken from the same lot codes (made on the same wafer).
 The speed and noise critical gain devices in the front end, (that is to say the actual balanced pair of transistors) are ultra low noise and distortion matched JFETs having a low (.02 S) transconductance figure.
 The JFETs are made on the same substrate for prefect matching.

-The X150 has 40 output Mosfet power transistors in TO-3 plastic packages, again matched to 0.5% and drawn from the same lot codes for each type.
-The output stages can sustain transients of about 5,000 watts, but are not allowed to dissipate more than 1000 watts for any instant, even into a dead short.
+The X250 has 32 output Mosfet power transistors in TO-3 metal packages.
+The output stages can sustain transients of about 6,000 watts, but are not allowed to dissipate more than 1000 watts for any instant, even into a dead short.